 Established in 1986 by Ronald M. Druker, Loeb Fellow ’76, and by the Trustees of the Bertram A. Druker Charitable Foundation, this fellowship is open to all students at the GSD who demonstrate excellence in the design of urban environments.
 The fellowship offers students the opportunity to travel in the United States or abroad to pursue study that advances understanding of urban design.
 Information about how to apply can be found in the Druker Traveling Fellowship prize announcement.
 For the history of the prize, see the list of past winners and their projects.

-Award for Overall Achievement in Urban Design and Urban Planning
+Award for Outstanding Leadership in Urban Planning and Urban Design

-Upon recommendation of the faculty in the Department of Urban Planning and Design, this award is presented to a graduating student in MAUD or MLAUD and a graduating student in MUP who have demonstrated the highest standards of leadership, excellence in academic studies, and promise of achievement in their respective fields.
+Upon recommendation of the faculty in the Department of Urban Planning and Design, this award is presented to a graduating student in urban design and a graduating student in urban planning who have demonstrated the highest standards of leadership, excellence in academic studies, and promise of achievement in their respective fields.

 The Award for Excellence in Project-Based Urban Planning